Quilt Preparation Instructions

 - Be sure that all stitching is secure and will withstand being pulled.
 Stay stitch (1/4″ or less) around the edge of your quilt top if pieced to the edge or if you notice fraying.

-- Make sure your seams and borders lay flat.
+- Press and make sure your seams and borders lay flat.